SoftUni-Internal/interactive-content/EN/04-Functional-Programming/02-Functions.md

 Examples of **pure functions** are:

 ## `f(x) = √x`
-- The square root function: **"square root of x"**, which takes a number as input and returns another number as output.
+- The square root function: **"square root of x"**, which takes a number as input and returns another number as output

 - The function **"list sort"**, which takes a list as input and returns a new list as output